 2.1.2 We take seriously our responsibility to ensure the safety and wellbeing of students, staff and the wider community and as part of this would wish to do all that we can to prevent any member of the university community from being drawn into terrorism.
 We also value the principles of academic freedom and general freedom of expression and have a statutory duty to protect them.
 Some of the ways in which we meet these responsibilities are set out in this document, on which we have consulted students (via the Students’ Union) and staff (via the campus trade unions).

 2.2.1 The University takes seriously at the highest levels the need to prevent terrorism occurring in our community.
 Our policy has been approved by Council.
-The Director of Policy, Planning and Compliance has been identified as the member of senior management responsible for ensuring that the University complies appropriately with the Prevent Duty, in liaison with the DfE Regional Prevent Education Co-ordinator for South West and other key stakeholders within and beyond the University.
+The Chief Compliance Officer has been identified as the member of senior management responsible for ensuring that the University complies appropriately with the Prevent Duty, in liaison with the DfE Regional Prevent Education Co-ordinator for South West and other key stakeholders within and beyond the University.
 An annual report will be made to the University Executive Board and Council.

 2.3 Risk Assessment and Action Plan

 2.3.1 As required by the Prevent Duty, we carry out assessments of the risk of our students being drawn into terrorism.
 This risk assessment is reviewed at least annually by the University Executive Board.
 Where any significant risk is identified we will consider what action might mitigate the impact/likelihood of that risk crystallising, and if necessary include it in the University’s Prevent Action Plan.